CanadianRunner/PierresSweetAndSavoryTreats.Solution/README.md

 ## License

-If you have any questions or concerns feel free to contact me at code@sean-keane.com\
+If you have any questions or concerns feel free to contact me at code@sean-keane.com

-Custom button CSS was created by Steven Lei https://getcssscan.com/css-buttons-examples
+Custom button CSS was created by Squareshot https://getcssscan.com/css-buttons-examples

 *This is licensed under the MIT license*

-Copyright (c) 8-12-2022 **_Sean Keane_**
+Copyright (c) 8-26-2022 **_Sean Keane_**